couchbase-partners/amazon-cloud-formation-couchbase/README.md

 # amazon-cloud-formation-couchbase

-These are Amazon Cloud Formation (CFn) templates that install Couchbase Enterprise.
-You can run these from the AWS CLI or using the web console.
+This is an Amazon Cloud Formation (CFn) templates that installs Couchbase Enterprise.
+You can run it from the AWS CLI or using the web console.

 # Deploy with the AWS CLI